Your Step-by-Step Plan for LA Back Taxes

 The good news is that penalties aren’t always set in stone.
 You may be able to have them reduced or even removed entirely through a process called penalty abatement.
 To qualify, you typically need to show you had a “reasonable cause” for not filing or paying on time, such as a serious illness, a natural disaster, or another circumstance beyond your control.
 Los Angeles also has specific programs to help taxpayers.
 For instance, some initiatives offer extensions to give you more time to pay what you owe without additional penalties piling up.
 The requirements for relief can be complex, so working with a professional can help you build a strong case for audit representation and penalty removal.

-Calculate Your Total Tax Debt
+How to Calculate Your Total Tax Bill

 Before you can create a plan to pay off your back taxes, you need to know exactly how much you owe.
 This means getting a complete picture of your debt, including the original tax amount, all accrued penalties, and the total interest charged to date.
 Don’t just estimate—you need a precise number.
 For new businesses, this can be especially tricky.
 You might pay a minimum tax when you start, but at the end of the year, you must report your gross receipts and pay any additional tax owed.
 If you overlook this, you could be starting your business with an unexpected tax debt.
 A clear understanding of your total liability is the foundation for any successful business accounting and repayment strategy.